Extendability of automorphisms of K3 surfaces: Local equivariant simultaneous resolutions

-First we consider the symplectic case of Theorem \ref{thm:localresolution} and we prove the following detailed version.
+First we consider the symplectic case of Theorem \ref{thm:localresolution}.
+We use the following classification of symplectic actions (Proposition \ref{prop:local action}) and case-by-case explicit simultaneous resolutions (Proposition \ref{prop:local resolution}).
 We say that two pairs $(G_i, B_i)$ ($i = 1,2$) of a finite group $G_i$ and a local $\cO_K$-algebra $B_i$ equipped with a $G_i$-action are \emph{\'etale-locally isomorphic} if there exists a pair $(G_3, B_3)$, group isomorphisms $G_i \isomto G_3$, and equivariant \'etale local morphisms $B_i \to B_3$ of local $\cO_K$-algebras.

-We define a \emph{partial (simultaneous) resolution} of a local ring $B$ as in Theorem \ref{thm:localresolution} to be a proper morphism $f \colon X \to \Spec B$ from an algebraic space $X$ such that, $f$ is an isomorphism on the generic fiber, $f$ is not an isomorphism on the special fiber, all singularity of $X_0$ are RDPs (if any), and the minimal resolution of $X_0$ is the minimal resolution of $\Spec B_0$ ($B_0 = B \otimes k$).
-It follows that $X_0$ has less RDPs than $\Spec B_0$ ($A_n,D_n,E_n$ counted with weight $n$).